Timbuktu: Manuscripts and libraries

 Hundreds of thousands of manuscripts were collected in Timbuktu over the course of centuries: some were written in the town itself, others – including exclusive copies of the Quran for wealthy families – imported through the lively booktrade.
 Hidden in cellars or buried, hid between the mosque's mud walls and safeguarded by their patrons, many of these manuscripts survived the city's decline.
+They now form the collection of several libraries in Timbuktu, holding up to 700,000 manuscripts in 2003.
+They include the Ahmed Baba Institute, Mamma Haidara Library, Fondo Kati, Al-Wangari Library, Mohamed Tahar Library, Maigala Library, Boularaf Collection, and Al Kounti Collections.
+These libraries are the largest among up to 60 private or public libraries that are estimated to exist in Timbuktu today, although some comprise little more than a row of books on a shelf or a bookchest.
+Under these circumstances, the manuscripts are vulnerable to damage and theft, as well as long term climate damage, despite Timbuktu's arid climate.
+Two Timbuktu Manuscripts Projects funded by independent universities have aimed to preserve them.

-They now form the collection of several libraries in Timbuktu, holding up to 700,000 manuscripts: In late January 2013 it was reported that rebel forces destroyed many of the manuscripts before leaving the city.
+In late January 2013 it was reported that rebel forces destroyed many of the manuscripts before leaving the city.
 "On Friday morning, 25 January 2013, fifteen jihadis entered the restoration and conservation rooms on the ground floor of the Ahmed Baba Institute in Sankoré ...
 The men swept 4,202 manuscripts off lab tables and shelves, and carried them into the tiled courtyard ...
 They doused the manuscripts in gasoline ... and tossed in a lit match.
 The brittle pages and their dry leather covers ... were consumed by the inferno."
 However, there was no malicious destruction of any library or collection as most of the manuscripts were safely hidden away.
-One librarian in particular, Abdel Kader Haidara, arranged to have 350,000 medieval manuscripts smuggled out of Timbuktu for safekeeping.
+90% of these manuscripts were saved by the librarian Adbel Kader Haidara and the population organized around the NGO "Sauvegarde et valorisation des manuscrits pour la défense de la culture islamique" (SAVAMA-DCI).
+Some 350,000 manuscripts were transported to safety, and 300,000 of them were still in Bamako in 2022.